Making Sense of Partnership in SoTL

-As Felten (2013) asserts in his brief but mighty article, “Principles of good practice in SoTL,” good SoTL practice requires partnering with students in SoTL inquiry, but full partnership may not be practical or appropriate in all SoTL projects.
+As Felten (2013) asserts, good SoTL practice requires partnering with students in SoTL inquiry, but full partnership may not be practical or appropriate in all SoTL projects.
 Like much SoTL work, the life and success of a partnership depends on context, be it disciplinary, program, curriculum, etc. I suggest looking at various partnership frameworks to see what partnership looks like in contexts similar to your own.
 Notably, Healey, Flint & Harrington (2014) offer a detailed framework for partnership as a process of student engagement, Dunne & Zandstra (2011) map the drivers of partnership on a continuum, and Bovill & Bulley (2011) build a ladder of partnership in curriculum design.
 Throughout your considerations, keep in mind that at minimum, partnership in SoTL inquiry must follow basic tenants of human subject research (Felten, 2013: 123).

 From here, venture into the awesome collaborative possibilities and potential.